Dr. Hugh L. Dryden

 Dr. Hugh L. Dryden, 1958

 Dryden helped shape policy that led to development of the high-speed research program and its record-setting X-15 rocket aircraft.
 Dryden's leadership was evident in establishing vertical- and short-takeoff-and-landing aircraft programs, and he sought solutions to the problem of atmospheric re-entry for piloted spacecraft and ballistic missiles.
 Dryden was also instrumental in the development of the Unitary Wind Tunnel Plan, which saved millions of dollars by avoiding facility duplication.

 On Oct.
 1, 1958, the NACA became the nucleus of the new National Aeronautics and Space Administration (NASA), and Dryden was appointed its first deputy administrator.

 During the early 1960s, Dryden became NASA's revered elder statesman of science and shared with the administrator the management of a multi-billion dollar program to develop space vehicles, advance space-related sciences, enable humans to travel out to the moon and back, and carry out extensive aeronautical research.

 Dryden also served as chief U.S. negotiator for early historic agreements with the Soviet Union on the peaceful use of space.

-He died of cancer Dec.
+He died Dec.
 2, 1965, just 3½ years before Neil Armstrong, a former Flight Research Center research pilot, became the first person to step onto the moon's surface.